OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/faqs/tfs/upgrade-tfsservice.md

 ## Description

 To configure integrations for Team Foundation Server (TFS)/Azure DevOps, registering for OpsHubTFSService is a pre-requisite.
-At the time of upgrading the {{SITENAME}} to a new version, this service also must be upgraded.
+At the time of upgrading the <code class="expression">space.vars.SITENAME</code> to a new version, this service also must be upgraded.
 What are the steps for the upgradation of OpsHubTFSService?

 ## Solution